smorad/um_cisc_7026/lecture_12_transformers.typ

 https://isw.um.edu.mo/siaweb

 ==
-If you participated in class come see me after class #pause
+If you participated in class, come see me after class
-    - Answered a question #pause
+    - Answered a question
     - Asked a question

+If you would like to collect data for a world model, come see me after class